JJanai/back2future/README.md

 <a name="license"></a>
 ## License
 Free for non-commercial and scientific research purposes.
-For commercial use, please contact ps-license@tue.mpg.de.
+For commercial use, please contact ps-license@tue.mpg.de. <br>
 Check LICENSE file for details.

 ## When using this code, please cite